ceramicstudio/did-session-claims/README.md

 If you explore your composedb.config.json and admin_seed.txt files, you will now see a defined JSON ComposeDB server configuration and Ceramic admin seed, respectively.

-5. Visit port 3000 in your browser to begin creating both Verifiable Credentials and EAS Attestations while saving them to ComposeDB.
+5. Visit port 3000 in your browser to begin creating credentials

 ## Learn More